-All of our conjugates are produced using our Lightning-Link® bioconjugation technology, therefore providing high quality, stable conjugates for use in your application.
+Innova Biosciences' Streptavidin-Alkaline Phosphatase conjugates are manufactured using our Lightning-Link® antibody labeling technology, therefore providing extremely high quality, stable conjugates.

-For added flexibility we provide the conjugates in two different pack sizes of 1mg and 100ug.
+For added flexibility we provide the conjugates in two different pack sizes of 100ug and 1mg.
 Furthermore the conjugates are freeze-dried so shipping at ambient temperature is not a problem.

 |Product size||100ug and 1mg total protein|

 Figure 1.
 A Streptavidin-Alkaline Phosphatase conjugate was purchased from a commercial supplier.
 The conjugate was compared to Streptavidin-Alkaline Phosphatase conjugate made with Innova Biosciences' Lightning-Link® conjugation technology in ELISA as shown.
 It can be seen that the Innova Biosciences' Streptavidin-Alkaline Phosphatase conjugate outperforms the competitor.

 Streptavidin is purified from the bacterium Streptomyces avidinii.
 It is a tetrameric protein that is composed of identical subunits, with the tetramer having a molecular weight of approximately 53kDa.
 Each subunit binds one biotin molecule with a very high degree of specificity and affinity.
 The Kd for this interaction is in the region of 10-15M.